How to Spend the Best Week in Budapest

 by Alex

-Budapest is an absolute gem of a city, filled to the brim with beautiful walking streets, river vistas, and tons of baths to soak in, wine bars to relax in, and cuisine to sample.
+Budapest is an absolute gem, filled to the brim with beautiful walking streets, river vistas, and tons of baths to soak in, wine bars to relax in, and cuisine to sample.

 Situated on both sides of the splendid Danube River, Budapest is a city that has a lot going for it.